chrono1313/Vendor-Audit/README.md

 # Vendor Audit

-A lightweight, passive third-party vendor security health check.
-Audits a domain's DNS, email, TLS, HTTP, and web-tier security posture from the outside and produces a categorical score, a CSV row, and an optional plain-text report suitable for sharing with the vendor.
+A lightweight, passive third-party audit of a vendor's domain maturity, security, and health.
+Audits a domain's DNS, email, TLS, HTTP, and web-tier posture from the outside and produces a categorical score, a CSV row, and an optional plain-text report suitable for sharing with the vendor.
 See `example_reports_and_screenshots/` for a console screenshot and sample `.txt` and `.csv` outputs.

 A default-mode run audits 60+ scored data points in roughly a second.
 `--deep` adds two or three seconds for the slower checks.
 In bulk mode